nickfrosty/website/content/articles/solana/anchor/_deploy-an-anchor-program.md

 ---
 draft: true
+date: "2023"
 title: Deploy an Anchor Program
 description: Choose your Solana cluster and deploy your Anchor program to the blockchain
-blurb:
+# blurb:
-keywords:
 image: /media/articles/solana/anchor/deploy-anchor-program-to-solana-blockchain.png
 imageFocus: left
-prevPage: "create-a-basic-anchor-program"
+prevPage: create-a-basic-anchor-program
-tags:
-  - anchor
-  - rust
+tags: anchor, rust
 ---

 The **Anchor framework** is the most popular rust framework for developing the on-chain Solana smart contracts called **programs**.